cuhsat/star-wars-core-canon/README.md

 No, no, and **just no**.

 ### Really, no _Jar Jar Binks_?
-Get of my lawn, kid!
+Get of my lawn, kid.
+I dare you!

-### But he is funny!
-I dare you, I double-dare you!

 ### But _Ewoks_ are in!
 Because everybody **loves** fucking Ewoks.